 These can be the most fun once you get some real experience.
 Make a mission in your head, starting with a target, have a specific description for the target down to the sock color.
 Set up a location and time frame.

 Now comes the fun part, go on your mission!
 It may sound childish but you'll see after a few times that it truly can be a great training exercise.
-Focus on not being a creeper though, if the person notices you staring and you make yourself obvious then you've been "made" and you loose.
+Focus on not being a creeper though, if the person notices you staring and you make yourself obvious then you've been "made" and you lose.

 Body Language Indicators For Situational Awareness